MattCSmith/Project-365/README.md

 ## Day 151
 ### **Project:** Original Project
 Since I am not quite ready to go full steam into the new Bot project and I am still in need of a little break from the Challenged.Dev project.
 I decided to go back to a project I started earlier this year.
 I was actually amazed at how well this project had turned out considering I had only spent 15 days on it.
 So today I spent some time getting reaquainted with the application and started to make some minor imporvements.
 Tomorrow I am planning to finish off a couple of the remaining pages and hopefully make a decent start on the micro backend it required for some of the dynamic data.

+## Day 152
+### **Project:** PBG App
+Made some pretty big progress today on this project.
+Finished off a bunch of pages and making sure any dead links actually land somewhere.
+Made some UI enhancements.
+Also considering trading a database for a content model in Contentful, since the data I actually need to store for this is limited and contentful would provide easy edit abiliity to other administrators.
+Going to sleep on the idea.